15532th/avtdl/EXAMPLES.md

 Streams on RPLAY do not get a unique ID, so the starting time is used instead.

-By providing login credentials it is possible to download subscriber-only livestreams accessible to a given account.
+This monitor requires login credentials to operate.
+For alternatives see the [next](#using-yt-dlp-fork-with-rplay-support) section.

 ```yaml
 actors: